Euclideon/udcore/udPlatform/Docs/udJSON.md

 Relevant methods:

-  * udValue::SetString(const char *pStr) - A copy of pStr is taken, if pStr is NULL this will fail and set to T_Void
+  * udJSON::SetString(const char *pStr) - A copy of pStr is taken, if pStr is NULL this will fail and set to T_Void
-  * udValue::AsBool() - Returns true if the string is "true" (ignores case) or is a numeric value >= 1.0
+  * udJSON::AsBool() - Returns true if the string is "true" (ignores case) or is a numeric value >= 1.0
-  * udValue::AsInt() - Returns the result of udStrAtoi
+  * udJSON::AsInt() - Returns the result of udStrAtoi
-  * udValue::AsInt64() - Returns the result of udStrAtoi64
+  * udJSON::AsInt64() - Returns the result of udStrAtoi64
-  * udValue::AsFloat() - Returns the result of udStrAtof
+  * udJSON::AsFloat() - Returns the result of udStrAtof
-  * udValue::AsDouble() - Returns the result of udStrAtoi64
+  * udJSON::AsDouble() - Returns the result of udStrAtoi64
-  * udValue::ToString() - Will yield the string, optionally providing escape character support
+  * udJSON::ToString() - Will yield the string, optionally providing escape character support
-  * udValue::HasMemory() - Returns true for T_String, T_Array and T_Object (types that allocate memory)
+  * udJSON::HasMemory() - Returns true for T_String, T_Array and T_Object (types that allocate memory)

 ### T_Array